The global and independent platform for the SAP community.

 avatar

 Nothing works without artificial intelligence (AI) anymore.
-At least, that's the impression you get when you browse the websites of software manufacturers, relevant IT publications, company annual reports or social networks.
-And this impression is not entirely wrong: The "KI Monitor" of the Bundesverband Digitale Wirtschaft (BVDW) establishes an AI index that attests to an increased relevance for AI over the last few years.
-And the area of application of AI also extends across the most diverse areas of private or professional life: assistance systems in cars, medical diagnostics, biometric recognition, predictive maintenance in industry - all of these would be almost inconceivable today without AI with its categories of machine learning, deep learning or neural networks.
-Even the software used by plagiarism hunters, which cost some politicians their doctorates, is of course AI-supported.
+At least, that’s the impression you get when you browse the websites of software manufacturers, relevant IT publications, corporate financial earnings reports, or social networks.
+And this impression is not entirely wrong: The “KI Monitor” of the Bundesverband Digitale Wirtschaft (BVDW) establishes an AI index that attests to an increased relevance for AI over the past few years.
+Furthermore, the area of application of AI also extends across the most diverse areas of private and professional life: assistance systems in cars, medical diagnostics, biometric recognition, predictive maintenance in industry – all of these would be almost inconceivable today without AI with its subtopics of machine learning, deep learning, and neural networks.
+Even the software used by plagiarism hunters, which has cost some German politicians their doctorate, is of course supported by AI.

-Now, one might argue that AI existed years ago.
-Chess computers have been around for more than 30 years, and data mining entered IT in the late 1990s.
-Nevertheless, it cannot be denied that AI processes have been further developed, refined and made far more effective in the last ten years in particular, which has to do with Big Data, the expansion of IT infrastructures or even cloud models.
+Some might object that AI has already existed for years.
+Chess computers have been around for more than 30 years, and data mining became a big topic in the late 1990s.
+Nevertheless, it cannot be denied that AI processes have been further developed, refined, and made far more effective in the past ten years in particular, which has to do with big data, the expansion of IT infrastructures, and even cloud models.

 AI is supposed to increase efficiency in companies.
-A nice (side) effect is to relieve people in their professional world so that they can concentrate on essential, value-adding activities.
-Does AI thus also promote job cuts when algorithms increasingly take over the activities of humans?
-That is certainly not to be dismissed out of hand.
+A nice (side) effect: It relieves people in their work routines so that they can concentrate on essential activities that add value.
+However, one question remains: Does AI also promote job cuts when algorithms increasingly take over the activities of humans?
+That is certainly a valid concern.
 Nevertheless, AI will never be able to completely replace humans.
-As a rule, AI processes work retrospectively: they analyze processes and procedures of the past in order to derive actions for the present.
-Although humans do nothing fundamentally different, they also use empathy, networked thinking, creativity and cognitive flexibility.
+As a rule, AI processes work retrospectively: They analyze processes and procedures of the past in order to derive suggestions for actions to be taken in the present.
+Although humans do nothing fundamentally different, they also use empathy, networked thinking, creativity, and cognitive flexibility.
 And this is where AI reaches its limits.

-An example from the finance area, the accounts payable, i.e. the invoice receipt process.
-AI has been used here for some time to increase the read rates when using OCR for paper and PDF invoices.
+An example from finance is the accounts payable (the invoice receipt) process.
+AI has been used in this area for some time to increase the read rates when using OCR for paper and PDF invoices.
 The idea is to save the accounting department the hassle of entering invoices into the SAP system.
-Instead, the accounting department can take care of accounting regulations or more complex operations such as asset accounting, depreciation or periodic consolidations.
+Instead, accounting can attend to more complex operations such as fixed asset accounting, depreciation, or periodic consolidations and add even more value to their organization.

 Master of the processes